VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

-Executing the ray tracer will return the total number of rays that were tracer (including secondary rays) but the most important change is that radiant power stored in the `Material` objects in the scene will be updated automatically.
+Executing the ray tracer will return the total number of rays that were tracer (including secondary rays) but the most important change is that radiant power stored in the `Material` objects in the mesh will be updated automatically.
 This means that the user will need to store the `Material` objects in a data structure that is accesible (e.g., within a node in a graph).